buildpacks/rfcs/text/0000-extension-layer.md

 # How it Works
 [how-it-works]: #how-it-works

-- New root directory `/layers-ext` is introduced which contains extension layers.
-- Before execution of the `./bin/generate`, the lifecycle will create a distinct writable directory `/layers-ext/<extension-id>` for each extension which passed detection.
+- Before execution of the `./bin/generate`, the lifecycle will create a distinct writable layer `$CNB_GENERATED_DIR/<extension-id>` for each extension which passed detection.
-- The `/layers-ext/<extension-id>` is provided to the `./bin/generate` as `<output>` directory.
+- The `$CNB_GENERATED_DIR/<extension-id>` is provided to the `./bin/generate` as `<output>` (`$CNB_OUTPUT_DIR`) directory.
-- In addition to the files specified in [RFC#0105](https://github.com/buildpacks/rfcs/blob/main/text/0105-dockerfiles.md), the extension may create the `<output>/context` folder with an arbitrary content.
+- In addition to the files specified in [RFC#0105](https://github.com/buildpacks/rfcs/blob/main/text/0105-dockerfiles.md), the extension may create the following folders with an arbitrary content:

+    either:

+    - `<output>/context`

+    or the image-specific folders:

+    - `<output>/context.run`
+    - `<output>/context.build`

+  If the `<output>/context` is provided together with any of the image-specific folders the detection phase must fail.
-- If the folder `<output>/context` is present it will be set as Kaniko build context during the `extend` phase instead of the `<app>` directory.
+- If the folder `<output>/context` is present it will be set as Kaniko build context during the `extend` phase of the build and run images.
+- If the folder `<output>/context.run` is present it will be set as Kaniko build context during the `extend` phase of the run image only.
+- If the folder `<output>/context.build` is present it will be set as Kaniko build context during the `extend` phase of the build image only.
-- If the folder `<output>/context` is not present, Kaniko build context defaults to the `<app>` folder.
+- If none of these folders is not present, Kaniko build context defaults to the `<app>` folder.

-The `/layers-ext` will not be included in the final image by the lifecycle.
+The `$CNB_GENERATED_DIR/<extension-id>` folders will not be included in the final image by the lifecycle.

 ### Example: Extend distroless run image with Debian packages.